City of Los Angeles (COLA) Individual Artist Fellowship Exhibition

 Awarded annually by DCA, the COLA Fellowships support the creation of new works by a selection of the City’s most exemplary mid-career artists.
 The COLA exhibition honors these creative visionaries and nurtures the symbiotic relationship between Los Angeles, its artists, its history, and its identity as an international arts capital.

-Featured artists include: Stephen Berens, Kristin Calabrese, Jennifer Celio, Jen Hofer (literary artist), Elena Manferdini, Jessica Rath, Ross Rudel, Hector Silva, Gabriel Spera (literary artist), Corey Stein, Linda Vallejo, Kent and Kevin Young.
+Featured artists included: Stephen Berens, Kristin Calabrese, Jennifer Celio, Jen Hofer (literary artist), Elena Manferdini, Jessica Rath, Ross Rudel, Hector Silva, Gabriel Spera (literary artist), Corey Stein, Linda Vallejo, Kent and Kevin Young.

 Please click here to download a PDF of the 2014 COLA exhibition catalogue.